Irish Blood, English Heart: Media usage

 An edited version eventually became one of the songs on the EA Sports video game FIFA Football 2005's soundtrack.
 The game's version does not include the line "And spit upon the name Oliver Cromwell/And denounce this royal line that still salutes him.
 And will salute him, forever"; instead, after the verse "I've been dreaming of a time when/The English are sick to death of Labour and Tories", the song reverts to the line that begins "To be standing by the flag not feeling shameful/Racist or partial".

-The song has also been released as downloadable content for the console versions of the main games in the Rock Band series.